 Sometimes, though, this is impossible.
 Other Secretaries of State may refuse to accept what they see as a tainted official, or there may be no available post which is senior enough within the Permanent Secretary pecking order.
 But, if it is not addressed, the poor relationship at the top of a department can lead to serious damage both to the minister and the department, and hence to the wider government.
 The Permanent Secretary must then leave the civil service.

-Such departures do not generally reflect badly on either the Secretary of State or the official.
+Such departures do not generally reflect badly on either the Secretary of State or the official, (though see below for the consequences of the 2022 dismissal of Treasury Permanent Secretary Tom Scholar).
 Cabinet Ministers are entitled to work with someone that they find reasonably congenial.
-And no-one gets to be a Permanent Secretary unless they have shown that they can work well, over a long career, with a large number and variety of Ministers of all political persuasions.
+And no-one gets to be a Permanent Secretary unless they have shown that they can work well, over a long career, with a large number and variety of ministers of all political persuasions.
 Former Cabinet Secretary Robin Butler noted (in a letter to the Times in September 2020) that "It is especially important in the case of the head of the civil service that the appointee should be endorsed as politically non-partisan.
 When I was head of the service, I was authorised by the prime minister of the day to confirm informally with the leader of the opposition that those chosen for important civil service appointments were acceptable also to his party."

 Indeed, Permanent Secretaries often work with several Secretaries of State before finding one that doesn't like them.
 Simon McDonald, who was eased out of the Foreign Office in 2020, noted that in his five years as Permanent Secretary he had worked for 22 junior ministers, 4 Foreign Secretaries, 3 Prime Ministers and 1 Queen.